COBOL: COBOL-85

 The new standard was adopted by all national standard bodies, including ANSI.

-Two amendments followed in 1989 and 1993, the first introducing intrinsic functions and the other providing corrections.
+Two amendments followed in 1989, and 1993.
+The first one introduced Intrinsic function Module, and the latter provided corrections.

 COBOL 2002 and object-oriented COBOL

 In 1997, Gartner Group estimated that there were a total of 200 billion lines of COBOL in existence, which ran 80% of all business programs.

-In the early 1990s, work began on adding object-orientation in the next full revision of COBOL.
+In the early 1990s, work began on adding object-oriented programming in the next full revision of COBOL.
 Object-oriented features were taken from C++ and Smalltalk.

 The initial estimate was to have this revision completed by 1997, and an ISO Committee Draft (CD) was available by 1997.
 Some vendors (including Micro Focus, Fujitsu, and IBM) introduced object-oriented syntax based on drafts of the full revision.
 The final approved ISO standard was approved and published in late 2002.

-Fujitsu/GTSoftware, Micro Focus and RainCode introduced object-oriented COBOL compilers targeting the .NET Framework.
+Fujitsu/GTSoftware, Micro Focus introduced object-oriented COBOL compilers targeting the .NET Framework.

 There were many other new features, many of which had been in the CODASYL COBOL Journal of Development since 1978 and had missed the opportunity to be included in COBOL-85.
 These other features included: